radeklat/todoist-habitica-sync/README.md

 *Optional*, default value: `.sync_cache/sync_cache.json`

 Where to store synchronisation details.
 No need to change.

+## `PRIORITY_TO_DIFFICULTY`

+*Optional*, default value: `{'P1': 'HARD', 'P2': 'MEDIUM', 'P3': 'EASY', 'P4': 'TRIVIAL'}`

+Defines how Todoist priorities map to Habitica difficulties.
+Keys/values are case-insensitive and can be both names or numerical values defines by the APIs.
+See https://habitica.com/apidoc/#api-Task-CreateUserTasks and https://developer.todoist.com/sync/v9/#items for numerical values definitions.
 <!-- settings-doc end -->

 # Resetting sync cache